Not-a-cowfr/SB-Pack-Helper/README.md

-### If you arent sure on how to organize the folder that you upload, you can reference how other skyblock texture packs have things sorted
+### If you arent sure on how to organize the folder that you upload, you can reference how other skyblock resource packs have things sorted